-Since 2002, Providence Homes, alongside our trade partners, suppliers, and service providers, has faithfully partnered with Homes for HOPE raising over $700,000 in support of this strategic mission.
+Since 2002, Providence Homes, alongside our trade partners, suppliers, and service providers, has faithfully partnered with Homes for HOPE raising over $900,000 in support of this strategic mission.
 Our founder, Bill Cellar, has also served as Homes for HOPE’s board treasurer for more than a decade.
-Providence Homes is excited to celebrate 20 years of partnership in 2022 with our 7th Homes for HOPE project, and we are looking forward to continuing our legacy of partnership for years to come.
+Providence Homes is excited to have celebrated 20 years of partnership in 2022 with our 7th Homes for HOPE project, and we are looking forward to continuing our legacy of partnership for years to come.

 Canine Companions for Independence